kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

     $ sudo rm -rf /etc/kata-containers/

-Alternatively, “move aside” the directory by renaming it.
+Alternatively, "move aside" the directory by renaming it.
 Something like this:

     $ sudo mv /etc/kata-containers/ /etc/kata-containers.DISABLED/